A scientific approach to government

 26 Oct 2021

 This is a work in progress.
-If you have feedback - comments, questions, or pointers to related stuff - please email me.
+If you have feedback - comments, questions, or pointers to related content - please email me.

 Introduction